countchrisdo/Fishing-99/README.md

 Ideas:
 - The Fishing Contest takes place in the water cooling system of a data center.
 The fish are all made of corrupted data.

-* At spawn depth, activate fish with horizontal swim pattern (sinusoidal or linear)?
-* Pool fish sprites using `SpritePool.lua`?
-* Lock hook to the center of the screen?
-* Add bounds to the hook?

-L
+- At spawn, anitmate fish with animator library to simulate natural movement